 As healthcare technology advances, secure real-time communication is becoming increasingly crucial to any modern healthcare application.
 It’s essential to provide the technology experiences patients expect while protecting their privacy and healthcare data.
-Chat messages often contain protected health information (PHI), so you must consider end-to-end encryption when building chat
+Chat messages often contain protected health information (PHI), so you must consider HIPAA compliance when building chat.

 •November 1st 2019

 In this tutorial, we will walk through how to create a full, end-to-end encrypted chat solution using Stream Chat combined with Virgil Security.
-These two services allow developers to integrate chat that is HIPAA compliant by protecting PHI and patient communications.
+These two services allow developers to integrate HIPAA compliant chat by protecting PHI and patient communications.
 The application embeds Virgil Security's eThree Kit with Stream Chat React's components.
 All source code for this application is available on GitHub.

 To build this application, we're going to rely on three libraries,